Monoliths

-Standard USB flash drives and secure digital cards contain a printed circuit board with components and chips joined by tracks on the circuit board.
+Older standard USB flash drives and secure digital cards contain a printed circuit board with components and chips joined by tracks on the circuit board.
 Although these components and tracks are small they’re visible and can be removed and swapped in order to repair a damaged device.
+Monolithic devices have all of their component parts built onto one integrated circuit board and then encased in a protective material.
+There’s nothing for us to repair to get your device working again.
+As all of these formats work on the same protocol many modern devices are now just empty shells containing microsd cards.
+The outer casing is there just to change the physical shape to suite the device it will be used in.
+Nearly all devices are now monoliths.

 Is your device a monolith device.